 Generic Risks - normal risks attached to any activity out of school.
-These will be covered by careful completion of the 'Educational Visits Checklist'.
+These will be covered by careful completion of the approval section in Evolve.

 Event Specific Risk - any significant hazard or risk relating to the specific activity and outside the scope of item 1 above.
-These should be recorded on the EVENT SPECIFIC NOTES Form.
+These should be recorded in the approval section in Evolve.